Self-Organizing State-Space Models with Artificial Dynamics: Numerical experiments

-In this subsection we aim to model the COVID-19 pandemic in the UK in order to estimate the effective reproduction number in an offline fashion.
-For this experiment, the data we use are the daily number of new registered COVID-19 cases and the daily number of new death cases, obtained from the \textit{Our World in Data} website\footnote{Available at \url{github.com/owid/covid-19-data/tree/master/public/data}.}.
-To address weekly seasonality, where there are fewer cases registered on weekends and holidays, we use the smoothed version of the dataset, where $\{n_{t}\}_{t=1}^T$ consists of the 7-day moving averages of daily new registered cases, and $\{d_{t}\}_{t=1}^T$ represents the 7-day moving averages of daily new death cases.
-We select data starting from 2nd March 2020, which is the first date after which the smoothed dataset consistently shows new cases each day, and ending on 30th June 2020, which is widely recognized by public health authorities as the conclusion of the first wave, marked by a significant decline in cases and the easing of lockdown restrictions.
-Remark that the dataset $\{(n_t,d_t)\}_{t=1}^T$ therefore contains $T=121$ observations.
-The estimated population size in the UK in 2020 was $N_P:=67\,886\,004$ and, assuming that this number remains constant throughout the observation period, we let $\tilde{y}_t=(n_t/N_P, d_t/N_P)$ for all $t\in\{1,\dots,T\}$.
+We now aim to model the COVID-19 pandemic in the UK in order to estimate the effective reproduction (R) number in an offline fashion.
+For this experiment, we use the data from the \textit{Our World in Data} website\footnote{Available at \url{docs.owid.io/projects/etl/api/covid/\#publications}} consisting of daily new registered COVID-19 cases and daily new deaths for the period 4th March 2020--1st July 2020.
+We recall that the first UK lockdown was announced on the 23rd March 2020 and was slowly relaxed starting in May 2020.

+To address weekly seasonality, where fewer cases are registered on weekends and holidays, we use as observations the 7-day moving averages of daily new registered cases, denoted by $\{n_s\}_{s=1}^T$, and 7-day moving averages of daily new deaths, denoted by $\{d_s\}_{s=1}^T$, for the $T=120$ consecutive days considered.
+The estimated population size in the UK in 2020 was $N_P:=67\,886\,004$ and, assuming this number remained constant throughout the observation period, we let $\tilde{y}_s=(n_s/N_P, d_s/N_P)$ for all $s\in\{1,\dots,T\}$.

-To model the data $\{\tilde{y}_t\}_{t=1}^T$, we use an SSM that builds upon the SEIRD model proposed by \citet{Calvetti_SEIRD} to analyse the COVID-19 pandemic.
-We recall that the traditional SEIRD model segments the population into five compartments, namely the proportion of persons who are Susceptible (S), Exposed (E), Infected (I), Recovered (R) and Dead (D).
-To account for the specific characteristics of the COVID-19 pandemic, \citet{Calvetti_SEIRD} suggest including infected but asymptomatic individuals in the Exposed group, and propose the following equations to model the dynamics of the resulting five compartments:
+To model the data $\{\tilde{y}_s\}_{s=1}^T$ we use an SSM that builds upon the SEIRD model proposed by \citet{Calvetti_SEIRD} to analyse the COVID-19 pandemic.
+While the traditional SEIRD model segments the population into five compartments, namely the proportion of persons who are Susceptible (S), Exposed (E), Infected (I), Recovered (R) and Dead (D), to account for the specific characteristics of the COVID-19 pandemic this latter reference suggests to include infected but asymptomatic individuals in the Exposed group.
+Specifically, \citet{Calvetti_SEIRD} propose the following equations to model the dynamics of the five compartments: